Introduction

 3. Weak Data Encryption Practices

 Customer data is vulnerable during storage, transfer, and integration.
-Lack of encryption exposes CRM data to interception and unauthorized access.
+Without strong encryption, CRM records can be intercepted or accessed by unauthorized parties.

 How to Avoid This

-• Validate encryption standards used by third-party apps
+- Validate encryption protocols used by third-party apps

 4. Ignoring Regulatory Compliance Requirements

-Scaling across regions introduces compliance risks such as:
+Scaling across regions introduces strict compliance obligations, including:

-Failure to comply can result in legal penalties and loss of customer trust.
+Failure to comply can result in regulatory fines, lawsuits, customer churn, and damaged credibility.

 How to Avoid This